 A new collector road network has been identified to accommodate increased traffic flows in the Precinct.
 Where possible, this network relies on the existing road reserves (such as Commercial Road and Harkness Road) to reduce acquisition costs.
 Three new collector roads are included in the plan (CR1, CR3 and CR7), together with upgrades of O'Dell Street (CR2), Commercial Road (CR4 and CR5) and Harkness Road (CR6) to the required collector road standards.

-A loan will fund the design costs of collector roads to ensure timely delivery of roads with development.
+A loan will fund the design costs of collector roads which are planned to be delivered by June 2021 (CR1, CR4, CR5, CR6 and CR7) to ensure timely delivery of roads with development.